vzeizer/DSA_ChatGPT_SentimentAnalysis/README.md

 ### Descriptive statistics

 Descriptive statistics for the whole dataset is shown in the next figure.
+One can notice that there is a relatively large amount of tweets (50001) in all languages, and other attribute's statistics can be obtained from the table.

 ![logo](images/26_stats_all.png)

 ### Descriptive statistics for Twittes in English

 Descriptive statistics for Twittes in Portuguese for the whole dataset is shown in the next figure.
+One can notice that there is a large amount of tweets (32076) and other attribute's statistics can be obtained from the table.

 ![logo](images/27_stats_en.png)